isabelc/quick-business-website/readme.txt

 5. Contact page showing contact form and business info

 == Changelog ==

+= 1.3.8 =
+* Bug fix: missing Linkedin icon is restored.
+* Bug fix: old Reviews didn't display in admin backend if Reviews page id had been changed, or if plugin had been deactivated and reactivated.
+* Bug fix: ob_get_clean() in smartest-reviews.php needed conditional wrap.
+* Tweak: moved 'smartest-reviews' register_script outside the Reviews page conditional so people can enqueue it on other pages.
+* Tweak: better mobile CSS for Contact form and Reviews form.
+* Maintenance: removed deprecated functions, PHP notices and warnings.

 = 1.3.7 =
 * Bug fix: fixed typo in query meta value for staff widget.